Mulan: The Tale of Hua Mulan

 Mulan

 “How can this be?”
-Some called out, “She tricked us!” and “We will not fight for a woman!”
+Someone else called out, “She tricked us!” and “We will not fight for a woman!”
 They said, “Punish her!
 Make her pay!
-The cost is for her to die!”
+She must die!”

 Just then, a soldier ran up.
 “Everyone!" he called.
-"A surprise attack is coming!”
+"It's a surprise attack!
+The enemy will be here in a few minutes!”

 Mulan heard this from inside her tent.
-She got dressed and went outside.
-She was not yet strong, but stood tall.
+She quickly got dressed and went outside.
+She was not yet strong enough to stand tall for long, but her presence commanded respect.

 It worked!
 The battle was won.
-It was such a big victory that the enemy gave up, at last.
-The war was over, and China was saved!
-You can be sure that after that last battle, no one cared anymore that Mulan was a woman.
+It was such a big victory that the enemy surrendered.
+The war was over and China was saved!
+You can be sure that after that last battle, no one cared anymore if Mulan was a woman or not.

-The Emperor was so glad that Mulan had ended the long war, he set aside the rule about being a woman.
-“Mulan, stay with me in the palace,” he said.
+The Emperor was so glad that Mulan had ended the long war, he said, “Mulan, stay with me in the palace,” he said.
 “Someone as smart as you would be a fine royal adviser.”
+Mulan

-“Then at least take these fine gifts,” said the Emperor.
-"So everyone at your home village will know how much the Emperor of China thinks of you."
+“Then take these fine gifts,” said the Emperor.
+"So everyone at your home village will know how much the Emperor of China thinks of you.
+And when you are ready, come to the palace."

 Mulan returned to her village with six fine horses and six fine swords.
-Everyone cheered that she was safe.
-The person who had saved China was their very own Mulan!
+Everyone cheered her safe return.
+The hero of China was their very own Mulan!

 end